 If your little one is afraid of the dentist, you may want to consider sedation as an option.
 Dr. Liu or Dr. Ramsbottom would be happy to speak with you about your options to help your little one get the care they need, comfortably.
 With sedation, they can go to sleep…wake up…and SMILE!

 If you’re looking for a pediatric dentist that’s gentle, fun, compassionate, and great with kids, you’ve come to the right place.
-If you have any questions about sedation dentistry, or would like to schedule an appointment with your Bolivia pediatric dentists – Dr. Cecilia Liu and Dr. Nichole Ramsbottom at Coastal Pediatric Dentistry® – give us a call today at (910) 444-2368.
+If you have any questions about sedation dentistry, or would like to schedule an appointment with your Bolivia pediatric dentists – Dr. Cecilia Liu, Dr. Nichole Ramsbottom, and Dr. Jennifer Sielski at Coastal Pediatric Dentistry® – give us a call today at (910) 444-2368.